ongres/stackgres/doc/content/en/04-postgres-cluster-management/05-connecting-to-the-postgres-cluster/_index.md

 ## DNS resolution

-With every stackgres cluster that you deploy a bunch of services will be deployed as well.
+With every stackgres cluster that you deploy a few of services will be deployed.
 To connect to the database you only need to be aware of two services: the primary and the replica service.

-The primary service is used to connect to the master node and the replica service is used to access the replica nodes.
+The primary service is used to connect to the primary node and the replica service is used to access any the replica nodes.

 This services will follow a convention that is based in the cluster name and the function of the service, so that, the name of our services will be:

- - `<cluster-name>-primary`
+ - `${CLUSTER-NAME}-primary`
- - `<cluster-name>-replicas`
+ - `${CLUSTER-NAME}-replicas`

-Both services will accept connections from ports `5432` and `5433`.
+Both services will accept connections from ports `5432` and `5433` where:

+1. the port `5432` will point to pgbouncer - used by the application
+1. the port `5433` will point to postgres - used for replication purposes

-Therefore, given a cluster with name "stackgres" in the namespace "demo", the master node will accessible through the URL: `stackgres-primary.demo.svc:5432`.
+Therefore, given a cluster with name "stackgres" in the namespace "demo", the primary node will accessible through the URL: `stackgres-primary.demo.svc:5432`.
 Meanwhile, the replica node is accessible through the URL: `stackgres-replicas.demo.svc:5432`